 I’m glad I have you to talk to, even if it’s just through this machine.

 As you know, my studies have recently turned to the School of Whispered Transmission, with a particular focus on the Drukpa Lineage, founded in the twelfth century when nine dragons appeared to Tsangpa Gyare.
 Western observers often interpret the Drukpa to be followers of a Left Hand path, possessors of Black Logic.
-But as far as I can tell, they are simply adherents of Vajrayana.
+As far as I can tell, they are simply adherents of Vajrayana.
 In any case, it’s a fascinating practice.

 In my dream, I found myself on a high grassy plain, facing a gray mountain range.
 I assume this was the Tibetan Plateau, which previously I’d only seen in books.
 Before me was an old fellow in ceremonial robes.
-A proper Red Hat, Diane, red hat and all.
-This was vibrating in the wind that came across the steppe.
+A proper Red Hat, Diane, with red hat and all.
+It was vibrating in the wind that came across the steppe.
 The man’s lips were moving, although because of the wind or because of the dream, no words made it to my ears.

-As I stood there, trying to puzzle out his message, a thick rope fell lazily from the sky.
-Its end brushed against the grass.
+As I stood there, trying to puzzle out his message, a thick rope dropped lazily from the sky so its end brushed against the grass.
 This rope seemed to be anchored to a point somewhere high above, although as I looked upward I could not discern such an anchor.
 There was just the rope trailing away until it vanished.
 The monk smiled and pointed upward.
 Suddenly, I caught his meaning.
 In my studies, I’ve encountered tales of great teachers who climbed down to earth from the ineffable places in order to enlighten the people.
 But I’ve never read of an ordinary person who climbed up a rope to wherever the teachers came from.
 Could this old man really want me to do that?
 And how was such a thing even possible?